|

 Effective January 31, 2006

 Application.
-Any individual, partnership, corporation, limited liability company, trust, estate, cooperative, association or other entity, including agencies of state government, the University of Maine System, the Maine Community College System, Maine Maritime Academy and private colleges and universities, or any information broker, which means a person who, for monetary fees or dues, engages in whole or in part in the business of collecting, assembling, evaluating, compiling, reporting, transmitting, transferring or communicating information concerning individuals for the primary purpose of furnishing PI to nonaffiliated third parties (collectively, Entity) that maintains computerized data that includes PI.
-The provisions governing maintenance of PI are applicable to any Entity maintaining information on ME residents, whether or not organized or licensed under the laws of ME.
+Any individual, or other legal or government entity, or any information broker (a person who, for monetary fees or dues, engages in whole or in part in the business of collecting, assembling, evaluating, compiling, reporting, transmitting, transferring, or communicating information concerning individuals for the primary purpose of furnishing PI to nonaffiliated third parties) that maintains computerized data that includes PI (collectively, Entity).

 Notification Obligation.
-If an Entity that maintains computerized data that includes PI becomes aware of a breach of the security of the system, the Entity shall give notice of the breach following discovery or notification of the security breach to a resident of ME whose PI has been, or is reasonably believed to have been, acquired by an unauthorized person.
+An Entity shall give notice of the breach to a resident of ME whose PI has been, or is reasonably believed to have been, acquired by an unauthorized person.

 Attorney General/State Agency Notification.
-When notice of a breach of the security of the system is required, the Entity shall notify the appropriate state regulators within the Department of Professional and Financial Regulation, or if the Entity is not regulated by the department, the state AG.
+When notice of a breach of the security of the system is required, the Entity shall notify the appropriate state regulators within the Department of Professional and Financial Regulation, or if the Entity is not regulated by the Department, the state Attorney General.

 Notification to Consumer Reporting Agencies.
-If an Entity must notify more than 1,000 persons at a single time, the Entity shall also notify, without unreasonable delay, consumer reporting agencies that compile and maintain files on consumers on a nationwide basis.
-Notification must include the date of the breach, an estimate of the number of persons affected by the breach, if known, and the actual or anticipated date that persons were or will be notified of the breach.
+If an Entity must notify more than 1,000 persons at a single time, the Entity shall also notify, without unreasonable delay, the nationwide consumer reporting agencies of the date of the breach, an estimate of the number of persons affected by the breach, if known, and the actual or anticipated date that persons were or will be notified of the breach.

 Third-Party Data Notification.
 A third party that maintains, on behalf of another Entity, computerized data that includes PI that the third party does not own shall notify the owner of the PI of a breach of the security of the system immediately following discovery if the PI was, or is reasonably believed to have been, acquired by an unauthorized person.

 Timing of Notification.
-The notices must be made as expediently as possible and without unreasonable delay, consistent with measures necessary to determine the scope of the security breach and restore the reasonable integrity, security, and confidentiality of the data in the system.
+If notice is not delayed due to law enforcement, notification must be made no more than 30 days after becoming aware of the breach and identifying its scope.
+The notices must be made as expediently as possible and without unreasonable delay, consistent with the legitimate needs of law enforcement or with measures necessary to determine the scope of the security breach and restore the reasonable integrity, security, and confidentiality of the data in the system.
+Notification may be delayed for no longer than 7 business days after a law enforcement agency determines that the notification will not compromise a criminal investigation.

 Personal Information Definition.
 An individual’s first name, or first initial, and last name in combination with any one or more of the following data elements, when either the name or the data elements are not encrypted or redacted:

-- Account number or credit card number or debit card number if circumstances exist wherein such a number could be used without additional identifying information, access codes or passwords;
+• Account number, credit card number, or debit card number if circumstances exist wherein such a number could be used without additional identifying information, access codes, or passwords;

 Notice Required.
 Notice may be provided by one of the following methods: